Fred Levin: Personal life

-In Levin's first few weeks of law school, he received news that his brother Martin didn't have long to live, succumbing to the end-stages of leukemia.
-Levin approached the dean of the law school, and asked for a few days away from school to attend his brother's funeral.
-The dean looked at Levin's undergraduate record, and told him that he could take the time off and that he didn't need to return as he never would make it through law school.
+In Levin's first few weeks of law school, he received word that his brother Martin was rapidly succumbing to late stage leukemia, and his death was imminent.
+Levin approached the dean of the law school, asking for time off from school to attend his brother's funeral.
+The dean looked at Levin's undergraduate course records, said that he could take the days off, and added that he needn't return to school, as he doubted Levin would make it through law school successfully.